Melanoma Cancer Screenings in MA & RI

-- Melanoma arises from skin cells (melanocytes) that produce melanin, the pigment that gives skin color.
-Melanoma makes up less than 2% of skin cancers, but it tends to spread quickly and accounts for almost all deaths from skin cancer.
-However, when this is caught early, it is almost always curable.
+Melanoma is a type of skin cancer that arises from the skin cells (melanocytes) that produce melanin, the pigment that gives skin its color.
+Melanoma cells can still produce melanin, which is what causes brown or black moles on the skin.
+Melanoma is rarer than other types of skin cancer, but it tends to spread quickly and accounts for almost all deaths from skin cancer.

 - Family or personal history of skin cancer

 The rates for melanoma have unfortunately been rising in the past 30 years.
 It is currently unknown why, but the rates for diagnoses have been growing within the younger population.
 It is important to monitor any moles you have for changes over time, and always put on SPF before going outside.
 Remember: the sun’s UV rays are just as strong in the winter and on a cloudy day as they are in the middle of the summer.
 To be safe, always use sunscreen and take care of your skin all throughout the year.

 When to See a Doctor for Melanoma